 In order to prepare and plan for emergencies which might strike the county, it is necessary to understand hazards that potentially could impact it, what their history of activity is in Pierce County and how vulnerable the citizens of the county are to those hazards.
 The HIRA serves as a basis for the development of plans, public education programs, responder training and exercises.
 The Pierce County HIRA is not a detailed study of the hazards and their impacts, but rather it describes those hazards felt to be the greatest potential threat to people, the environment, personal and public property and the economy.

 The Region 5 Strategic Plan provides the framework through which we will strengthen our ability to defend against, deter, dissuade, mitigate, and ultimately respond to and recover from terrorist attacks and natural disasters within the region.

 This Mount Rainier Volcanic Hazards Response Plan provides an overview of the geological science associated with Mount Rainier, the current status of the river valleys, and the potential impact to the valleys.
-It identifies warning and public information methods, and outlines actions to ensure getting valley residents to safe ground in a worst-case volcanic scenario.
-The plan also addresses recovery priorities and mitigation measures to lessen the impact of a re-awakening of this majestic volcano.
+It identifies warning and public information methods, and outlines actions to notify valley residents to evacuate to safe ground in a worst-case scenario.
+The plan also addresses recovery priorities and mitigation measures to lessen the impact of an eruption.

 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters.
 This is achieved through risk analysis, which results in information that provides a foundation for mitigation activities that reduce risk, and flood insurance that protects financial investment.
 The Pierce County Hazard Mitigation Plan takes all of this into account as we develop mitigation measures to lessen the impact of local disasters.